lingui/js-lingui/website/docs/tutorials/react-rsc.md

 description: Learn how to setup and use Lingui with RSC & Next.js
 ---

 Lingui provides support for React Server Components (RSC) as of v4.10.0.
-In this tutorial, we'll learn how to add internationalization to an application with the Next.js app router.
+In this tutorial, we'll learn how to add internationalization to an application with the Next.js [App Router](https://nextjs.org/docs/app).
 However, the same principles are applicable to any RSC-based solution.

 :::tip Hint
 There's a working example available [here](#).
 We will make references to the important parts of it throughout the tutorial.
 The example is more complete than this tutorial.

-The example uses both pages router and app router, so you can see how to use Lingui with both in [this commit](#).
+The example uses both Pages Router and App Router, so you can see how to use Lingui with both in [this commit](#).
 :::

 Before going further, please follow the [React setup](/tutorials/setup-react?babel-or-swc=swc) for installation and configuration instructions (for SWC or Babel depending on which you use - most likely it's SWC).
 You may also need to configure your `tsconfig.json` according to [this visual guide](https://twitter.com/mattpocockuk/status/1724462050288587123).
 This is so that TypeScript understands the values exported from `@lingui/react` package.